ElysiumDisc/nautune/README.md

 - **✅ Artists Tab**: Browse all artists with circular profile artwork - click to see their albums
 - **✅ Recent Tab**: Toggle between recently played tracks (from Jellyfin history) and recently added albums with segmented control
 - **✅ Favorites Tab**: Simple favorite tracks list (ready for Jellyfin favorites integration)
-- **✅ Playlists Tab**: Access all your Jellyfin playlists with management features
+- **✅ Playlists Tab**: Full playlist management with Jellyfin sync
-  - ✅ Create new playlists (UI ready)
+  - ✅ Create new playlists
-  - ✅ Edit/rename playlists (three-dot menu)
+  - ✅ Edit/rename playlists (three-dot menu or detail screen)
   - ✅ Delete playlists with confirmation dialog
-  - ✅ Create playlist button when empty
+  - ✅ View all tracks in playlist detail screen
+  - ✅ Add albums/tracks to playlists (long-press on albums, menu on tracks)
+  - ✅ Remove tracks from playlists
+  - ✅ Play playlists with queue support
+  - ✅ All changes sync to Jellyfin server instantly
 - **✅ Downloads Tab**: Full offline download support with progress tracking, album batch downloads, and file management
 - **✅ Offline Library**: Click wave icon (🌊) to browse downloads by album or artist - **works in airplane mode!**
 - **✅ Settings**: Click "Nautune" title for transcoding options, download quality, and server info